-Annuity and insurance contracts tend to react very differently to adverse scenarios, so the testing of mortality for those lines of business would be done separately.
+Annuity and insurance contracts tend to react very differently to adverge scenarios, so the testing of mortality for those lines of business would be done separately.

-For insurance business, adverse mortality may arise from a variety of causes, including:
+For insurance business, adverse mortality may arise from a variety of causer including:

-- An absolute increase in mortality rates, likely for a specific period of years and arising from an epidemic or other catastrophe. - A steady and continued deterioration in mortality, arising from anti-selective lapse experience as new and more competitive products are offered, and also due to a weakening in underwriting standards. - A steady and continued deterioration in mortality versus that assumed in valuation and/or new business pricing assumptions, which may include mortality improvement assumptions that are not fully realized. - A misestimation of expected experience due to a lack of credible experience data. - For death-supported insurance policies (i.e., policies where a decrease in mortality rates increases policy liabilities), a steady and continued decrease in mortality rates, arising from changes in medical treatments and/or changes in policyholder lifestyles, at a different rate than assumed.
+- An absolute increase in mortality rates, likely for a specific period of years and arising from an epidemic or other catastrophe. - A steady and continued deterioration in mortance, arking from anti-selective lapse experience as new and more competitive products are offered, and also due to a weakening in underwriting standards. - A steady and continued deterioration connortably versus that assumed in valuation and/or new business pricing assumptions, which may include mortality improvement assumptions that are not fully realized. - A misestimation of expected expected expected due to a lack of credible experience data. - For death-supported incurance policies (i.e., policies where a decrease in mortality rates increases policy (oblicies), a steady and continued decrease in mortality rates, arising from changes in medica treatments and/or changes in policyholder lifestyles, at a different rate than assumed.